Philippe Schaus: Sustainability initiatives

-Controversy at Moët Hennessy
+Corporate challenges

 In May 2025, The Financial Times published an investigative article detailing a significant strategic and financial crisis at Moët Hennessy during Schaus's tenure as CEO.
 The report cited internal documents and interviews with individuals familiar with the business, highlighting a dramatic reversal in the division's financial position—from generating over €1 billion in cash in 2019 to burning through €1.5 billion by 2024.

-Under Schaus's leadership, Moët Hennessy pursued an aggressive strategy of price increases and a nearly €2 billion acquisition spree, that included Armand de Brignac, Joseph Phelps and Provençal wine brand Minuty.
-Several of these deals were later characterized by insiders as adding "complexity, lowering margins, and draining cash," with few delivering the intended returns.
+The report evoked that Under Schaus's leadership, Moët Hennessy pursued an aggressive strategy of price increases and a nearly €2 billion acquisition spree, that included Armand de Brignac, Joseph Phelps and Provence wine brand Minuty, and Château d’Esclans, and some smaller acquisition and partnerships all supported by two shareholders LVMH and Diageo.
+Several of the smaller deals were later characterized by some as adding "complexity, lowering margins, and draining cash," with few delivering the intended returns.

 The article also attributed internal cultural tensions to Schaus, noting that managers were ordered to prioritize profit margins above all else, even as sales declined.
 A direct-to-consumer retail expansion, including e-commerce initiatives and boutique openings, was described as loss-making and is currently under review by current Moët Hennessy Leadership, according to the Financial Times.
-Schaus stepped down in early 2025.
+Schaus stepped down in early 2025 having reaching the French retirement age of 62 years and intending to pursue a new phase of his career around advisory board and investment activities.

+In January 2026, the Paris Judicial Court dismissed Moët Hennessy's defamation lawsuit against Gasparovic, ruling the company was not identifiably named and characterizing the suit as an abusive restriction on expression.
+The court ordered Moët Hennessy to pay €2,000, a decision currently under appeal.
+A separate employment tribunal case over her dismissal remains pending.
+Philippe Schaus was not a named party to either proceeding, with no findings against him personally.